Ordina-Group/cursus-docker/markdown/docker-linking.md

 !SUB
 ### DOcker networking topology
 ![test](images/docker-network-topology.png)
-- none, no networking
+- none: no networking
-- bridge, each container has is own
+- bridge: each container has is own
-- joined, containers shares a single networking
+- joined: containers shares a single networking
-- hosts, use the host netowrking
+- hosts: use the host networking

 !SUB
 ### Docker networking topology by Example